KeatonMueller/starbattle/README.md

 This is a project to solve the game of Star Battle.

+The rules of Star Battle are quite simple.
+In each row, column, and region of an NxN grid, you must place a specified number of stars.
+In addition, no star may be adjacent to any other, even diagonally.

+The game is most often played on a 10x10 grid with 2 stars per row/column/region.

-The project uses the OpenCV python module to analyze an image of a star battle game and then output a solution.
+This project is written in Python and uses OpenCV to analyze an image of a Star Battle game and output a solution.

 ## How to use it